marko-lazic/infinity-eyes/README.md

-# InfinityEyes I Counter
+# InfinityEyes counting I's web app

 ## Build

-This will build the Java executable Jar in the backend/target directory.
+This will build the Java executable Jar in the target directory.

 ``mvn package``